Billy Tripp: Biography

 In 1989 he began the construction of his lifelong project, The Mindfield.
 As he started, it attracted the attention of the city and the local news media.
 He was ordered to stop building and summoned to city hall where he was asked to explain the purpose of his construction.
 He was interviewed by local papers such as The States Graphic and The Jackson Sun, and covered by Nashville channel 4 news.

 Tripp had a close relationship with his father, and when he died in 2002 Tripp began dealing with his grief by single-handedly constructing “Deena”, the water tower in The Mindfield.
 Years later, he met and married his wife, Dr. Beth Shaw Tripp, and constructed a silhouette of her in The Mindfield with the title “MF Interpreter.”

 Tripp aspired to meet one of his favorite authors and left a note for William Least Heat-Moon at a pub the author frequented.
 Billy later received a reply letter and the two met.
 Heat-Moon gave Billy his steel canoe which he used to travel the waterways in his book River Horse.
 The Canoe is now prominently displayed in The Mindfield.

 Billy continues to work on and expand The Mindfield every year, except in the winter, when he takes a break to write.
 Upon his death, he has permission from the city of Brownsville to be interred in his sculpture.
+Billy's life and work is documented in the feature length film The Steel Garden, which had a premiere in Brownsville, Tennessee in February 2024 and was released online via YouTube the following month.